browserengineering/book/book/invalidation.md

 the dirty bit, we'll sometimes fail to recompute the protected fields, which means we'll display the page incorrectly.
-Typically these bugs look like unpredictable layout glitches, and they can be very hard to debug---so let's be careful.
+Typically these bugs look like unpredictable layout glitches, and they can be very hard to debug---so we need to be careful.

 Anyway, now that we're setting the dirty flag, the next step is checking it before using the protected field.